4-Nitrochlorobenzene

 4-Nitrochlorobenzene is the organic compound with the formula ClC6H4NO2.
 It is a pale yellow solid.
-4-Nitrochlorobenzene is a common intermediate in the production of a number of industrially useful compounds, including common antioxidants found in rubber.
+4-Nitrochlorobenzene is a common intermediate in the production of a number of industrially useful compounds, including antioxidants commonly found in rubber.
 Other isomers with the formula ClC6H4NO2 include 2-nitrochlorobenzene and 3-nitrochlorobenzene.

-Preparation
+Preparation and reactions

 4-Nitrochlorobenzene is prepared industrially by nitration of chlorobenzene:

 This reaction affords both the 2- and the 4-nitro derivatives, in about a 1:2 ratio.
-These isomers are separated by distillation.
+These isomers are separated by a combination of crystallization and distillation.
 4-Nitrochlorobenzene was originally prepared by the nitration of 4-bromochlorobenzene by Holleman and coworkers.